DigitalDemi/Project-X/docs/design/api.md

 In this project I plan to use different apis to interact with my app

-- Calender
+- Calender -> ics
-- Goals
+- Todo -> todoist
-- Todo
+- prioritisation matrix -> prioritisation -> skills
 - Habit tracking (This is done though many way, apps, obsidian, notion)
 - Note taking application (Obisidian)